Modern East Asia, China Through the Ages, and the City in Modern China

 - “Space, Time, and Politics in Early 20th-Century Nantong.”
 Modern China 23, 1, 1997 (January), pp. 99-129.

-- Residential Fellowship: International Research Center on Work and Lifecycle in Human
+- Residential Fellowship: International Research Center on Work and Human Lifecycle in Global History, Humboldt University, Berlin, Germany, Spring 2013.

 - Co-PI, Title VI-B (BIE-Business and International Education) grant from the U.S. Department of Education, $163,691.
 Project titled: “Expanding International Business Education at TCNJ to China” 2010-2012 (with Dr. Linghui Tang).